canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/add-a-splash-screen.md

 ```

 It can also help to lower the kernel console logging verbosity by specifying `loglevel=3` (or lower) on the kernel command line.
-See [Customise the kernel command line](/reference/kernel-boot-parameters) for further details.
+See {ref}`Customise the kernel command line <reference-kernel-boot-parameters>` for further details.

 A good custom Plymouth theme example for Ubuntu Core is its own default theme:
 [https://github.com/snapcore/core-splash](https://github.com/snapcore/core-splash)

 Note that the configuration file inside the `vendor/` directory must be named `vendor.plymouth`.
 Configuration inside will point to the script file.

-See [Building a gadget snap](/how-to-guides/image-creation/build-a-gadget-snap) for details on how to create a custom gadget snap.
+See {ref}`Building a gadget snap <how-to-guides-image-creation-build-a-gadget-snap>` for details on how to create a custom gadget snap.

 ### Troubleshooting